sidr-champlain/Final-Project-SYS265/README.md

 # Final-Project-SYS265

-Systems Administration 2: Final Group Project
+Systems Administration 2: Final Group Project Group 9

 You and your team are going to build a medium-sized enterprise from scratch for a client over a period of some weeks.
 Your team will demonstrate your integration efforts to a client manager as part of user acceptance testing in a series of milestones.